Karatepe-Aslantaş Open-Air Museum: Open-air museum

 3 m-tall stone statue of the Phoenician thunder god Baal.
 At the northeastern gate, two stone statues of sphinx, a mythical creature with, the head of a human and the body of a lion, are placed.
 The flanking chambers contain several reliefs and another Karatepe Bilingual.
-The Karatepe Bilingual enabled the decryption of Anatolian hieroglyphs, which go back up to 20th century BC, with the help of Phoenician alphabet.
+The Karatepe Bilingual enabled the decryption of Anatolian hieroglyphs, which go back up to 20th century BC, with the help of the Phoenician alphabet.

 Atop the hill, grain wells and two burnt-out building ruins, which are believed to be palaces, are situated.
 The majority of the artifacts in the open-air museum were not dislocated.
 Only small items were taken into a museum building for exhibition.

 Visitors can receive a multi-lingual visual presentation on Karatepe before starting their tour in the open-air museum.